ServiceCanada/cens/readme.md

 `_id`

 Raw string identifier for a topic.
 Could be a keyword.

-`subs`

-Array of strings which are emails subscribed to the list.
-Emails part of that list include confirmed and unconfirmed emails.

 **Updates when:** A user fills out the form to subscribe to a topic.